“Uh, why are there no vegan dishes?”

 Here are even more ways ClickUp can help you manage your events:

-- Templates: use the Event Management Template and Event Planning Template to deliver consistent events
+- Templates: use the Event Management Template, Party Planning Template, and Event Planning Template to deliver consistent events

 - Proofing and Annotations: collaborate on ads for the event and work alongside clients to speed up contract approvals